-Douglas Gilpin, FCPA, FCA, ICD.D., retired from the partnership of KPMG LLP in 1999.
+Douglas Gilpin, FCA, FCPA, ICD.D., retired from the partnership of KPMG LLP in 1999.
 In 2008, Mr. Gilpin received a Life Service Award from The Institute of Chartered Accountants of Alberta in recognition of 40 years experience in delivering professional services to business and the community.
 During his 18 years tenure as a partner in Advisory Services at KPMG he served as an audit engagement partner.
 He was a member of the KPMG’s National Quality Assurance, the National Financial Institutions and Insurance Groups and he was the Quality Assurance Partner for the Edmonton office for 10 years.
-Mr. Gilpin has consulted on corporate governance, including compliance with the Sarbanes Oxley Act 404 and National Instrument 52-109 reporting for issuers listed on the TSX.
-Mr. Gilpin has served as a director of Canada Health Infoway (“CHI”), Afexa Life Sciences Inc. (“Afexa”), Alberta Innovates (formerly Alberta Innovates Technology Futures) (“AITF”) and on the Board of the Health Quality Council of Alberta (“HQCA”).
-He was the chair of the governance committee and a member of the audit committee of CHI, and was the Chair of the audit committee for each of AITF and HQCA.
+Mr. Gilpin has consulted on corporate governance, including compliance with the Sarbanes Oxley Act 404 and National Instrument 52-109 reporting for issuers listed on the Toronto Stock Exchange.
+Mr. Gilpin has served as a director of Canada Health Infoway (“CHI”), Afexa Life Sciences Inc., Alberta Innovates (formerly Alberta Innovates Technology Futures) (“AITF”) and the board of the Health Quality Council of Alberta (“HQCA”).
+He was the chair of the governance committee and a member of the audit committee of CHI, and was the Chair of the audit committee AITF and HQCA.
 He currently is a director and chair of the audit committee of The Institute of Health Economics.
 Mr. Gilpin is executive chair of The Inspections Group Inc., a privately owned company that performs safety code inspection services, building, plumbing and gas and electrical inspections in compliance with the Safe Codes Act of Alberta.
-Mr. Gilpin is a member of the Institute of Corporate Directors and received his ICD.D. designation from the Institute in 2011.
-Mr. Gilpin was elected as Fellow of the Institute of Chartered Accountants of Alberta in 2012.
+Mr. Gilpin is a member of the Institute of Corporate Directors and received his ICD.D designation from the Institute in 2011.
+Mr. Gilpin was elected a Fellow of the Institute of Chartered Accountants of Alberta in 2012.